danibram/trustly-client/README.md

 Then you have a method to handle the notifications: handleNotification.
 Accepts a Json string or a Json object, with the notification.

 Also there are other functions to sign, verify the data, compose the request.
 Feel free to explore the code.
+More information about the methods here -> <a href="https://trustly.com/en/developer/api#/introduction" title="Link to Trustly Developers Docs">Trustly Developers Docs</a>

 ## Release History
 ####(1.0.3 Lastest)